 GEEREF has mapped its portfolio investments against SDGs.
-It showed that GEEREF's investment focus on building-up new clean energy capacity in developing countries and its two-fold impact approach - the combination of enforcement of EIB standards on the project-level and measurement of impact - contribute to the achievement of five of the 17 goals.
+It showed that GEEREF's investment focus on building-up new clean energy capacity in developing countries and its two-fold impact approach - the combination of enforcement of EIB standards on the project-level and measurement of impact - contribute to the achievement of four of the 17 goals.
+The overview below shows GEEREF's Impact as at December 31, 2019.